JustTalDevelops/webhook/README.md

 # webhook

 webhook is a bare-bones package for working with Discord webhooks.
 This version is a fork of the original to change a few things to make it more useful for my own use.
+This implementation does not support attachments.

 ## Example